eikonomega/django-notification-system/docs/introduction.rst

   * `UserInNotificationTarget`: Info about the user in a given target (Ex.
 Your "address" in the "email" target).
   * `NotificationOptOut`: Single location to keep track of user opt outs.
 You don't want the spam police after you.

-2. Built in support for email, Twilio (Justin is this SMS or Push?), and Expo push notifications.
+2. Built in support for email, Twilio SMS, and Expo push notifications.
 More information link here.
 3. Some cool management commands that:

   * Process all pending notifications.